nikhil2197/Classroom-Video-Chunk-And-Analyze/README.md

 The scripts in this repo include attempts using:

-- **OpenAI Whisper** for transcription and evaluation
+- **OpenAI Whisper (v2 on API)** for audio-only transcription and GPT-4o-based evaluation
+- **OpenAI Whisper (large-v3 on GPU)** for audio-only transcription <- this is the latest and greatest in transcription for this repo.
+It is on `whisperlarge_v3` subfolder
 - **Google Cloud Video Intelligence API** for activity recognition and segmentation passed through to **GPT-4o** for scoring
 - **Demucs + Whisper (GPU)** for teacher voice isolation
-- **LLaVA (Language-Image Alignment Vision Assistant)** for visual analysis of classroom scenes
+- **LLaVA (Language-Image Alignment Vision Assistant)** with feature-based prompts (e.g., setup, prop_usage, engagement) and 1 frame per 10 s extraction for visual analysis of classroom scenes
-- **Combined Audio-Video Feedback Script** for synthesizing audio and image-based feedback into a comprehensive evaluation
+- **Combined Audio-Video Feedback Script** that merges audio and video JSON transcripts into a unified GPT-4o evaluation

 ### Evolution of Approaches